(This page may contain affiliate links and we may earn fees from qualifying purchases at no additional cost to you. See our Disclosure for more info.)

 Getting Started on a Path Towards Early Graduation

-After making a decision to try a three-year program or create an individual plan to finish in three years, here are a few ideas to get going:
+After making a decision to try a 3-year program or create an individual plan to finish in three years, here are a few ideas to get going:

-Is Graduating From College in Three Years a Good Thing to Do?
+Is Graduating From College in 3 Years a Good Thing to Do?

 Whether you actually graduate from college early or not, getting a head start and earning at least some college credits in high school makes sense for many students.